KeePass is a free password manager that's available for Windows, with unofficial ports for other operating systems.

 Pro Cross-platform desktop and mobile

-Available for Windows, with unofficial ports for Linux/OS X and iOS/Android.
+Available for Windows, with unofficial ports for Linux, macOS, Android, and iOS.

-KeePass is consistent and stable across all versions of Windows.
+KeePass is consistent and stable across all clients including merging conflicts between desktop and mobile apps.

 Pro Powerful built-in password generator